-The syllabi will be posted a full 2 weeks ahead of the exam week.
+The Qualifying Examination Syllabi for each currriculum group will be posted online a full two weeks ahead of the exam.

-The exam time/date/place and the examining committee names will be posted a full week ahead of the exam week.
+The exam time/date/place and the examining committee names will be provided by the curriculum group to Advising and students to be evaluated a full week ahead of the exam week.

 The time limitations and number of attempts are set by the satisfactory progress policy for the Department.
 Extensions of time or additional attempts beyond these guidelines may only be granted by means of petition to the Curriculum Committee.

-Advisor RecommendationIn order to initiate a qualifying evaluation, the student's advisor must first submit a written recommendation to the Graduate Program Coordinator, indicating the advisor's impression of the student's strengths, weaknesses, and preparation level for continued Ph.D. study.
-The statement from the advisor should make a convincing case of why a qualifying evaluation panel should be convened for the student, and the advisor's present degree of willingness to advise the student.
+Advisor RecommendationIn order to initiate a qualifying evaluation, the student's advisor must first submit a written recommendation online via the Faculty Advisor Letter of Recommendation, indicating the advisor's impression of the student's strengths, weaknesses, and preparation level for continued Ph.D. study.
+The statement from the advisor should make a convincing case of why a qualifying evaluation panel should be convened for the student and the advisor's present degree of willingness to advise the student.
 This recommendation letter is the primary means through which the advisor's opinions are expressed to the panel, and any unusual or extenuating circumstances should be cited in this letter.

 Because a Ph.D. degree is not given specifically for a curriculum depth area, rather the degree is awarded for broader field of electrical engineering, it is required that students show competency in at least two other areas of the field.
 To meet this requirement, students must designate two of the remaining Departmental curriculum groups as minor areas for the breadth requirement, and must complete 2 courses in one of the minor areas and 1 course in a second minor area.
 It is preferable that all three breadth courses be completed before taking the qualifying examination, but it will in most cases be acceptable if at least two breadth courses have been completed and the third breadth course will be completed soon after taking the depth exam.